Marché du Sud: French Restaurant / French Bistro, Market & Bakery, & Magic Garden / Private Room; all in one.

 “Oh My!
-A little bit of France in New York City, unpretentious and on the Upper East Side!
 The service (our server was from Morocco/France), the meal, the liquours were incredible.
 Well worth a visit.
 The “authentic” pizza was to die for as was the duck confit with foie gras.
 Try it , you’ll love it.” ~ TripAdvisor

 A really cool casual place with a small market in front, an indoor dining room and an enclosed and heated patio that is the way to go.
-A perfect place for an omelette and a glass of wine, or perhaps a salad with a little confit du canard. they also have alsatian pizzas – tarte flambee. take some pate de campagne home from the market.
+A perfect place for an omelette and a glass of wine, or perhaps a salad with a little confit du canard. they also have arsatian pizzas – tarte flambee.
+Take some pate de champagne home from the market.
 A+++” ~ Zagat

 I’ve been to the restaurant a few times.
 The style is more Provencal than Parisian French.
 I always get a French pizza (flat breads with extraordinary toppings small enough for one person).
 All of them are great.
 Great neighborhood gem.
 Go! ~ YELP